RaionClaire/RaionClaire.github.io/README.md

 ## Contact

 Feel free to reach out to me for collaboration, opportunities, or just a friendly chat about technology and design.
-You can contact me via email at [your-email@example.com](mailto:your-email@example.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/yourprofile).
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/adindasalsabila1).

 Thank you for visiting my portfolio!
 Let's create something amazing together.